trelau/AFEM/docs/source/oml.rst

 to evaluate these types of parameters.
 For a wing, a natural solution is to define a continuous surface that generally represents its planform shape.
-Since many of the structural modeling tools use this type of surface, storing a "reference surface" and other reference geometry is provided by the ``Body`` class.
+Since many of the structural modeling tools use this type of surface, storing a "reference surface" and other reference geometry is provided by the :class:`.Body` class.

 For the wing shown above, a reference surface will be built by lofting the chord lines of the three airfoil cross sections: